aabacchus/miktex-kiss-repo/README.md

 ```
 $ kiss b graphite-harfbuzz
 ```
-This will take a moment, then print a message telling you to run kiss-alternatives.
+This will take a moment, then print a message telling you to run `kiss alternatives`.
 MiKTeX needs the harfbuzz font libraries to be built with graphite support, so now run:
 ```
 $ kiss a | grep graphite-harfbuzz | kiss a -
 ```